edibegovic/SecurityPrivacy/report/report_private.md

 | Zip         | 4                          | 2%    |
 | Citizenship | 1                          | 0.5%  |

-After suppression we achieve 2k-anonymity as well as only having 8 individuals (4%) violate 3k-anonymity.
+After suppression we achieve full 2k-anonymity as well as only having 8 individuals (4%) violate 3k-anonymity.
 Marital status was removed as it had little contribution to the analysis, given how it correlates with age and increases disclosure risk.

 ##### Perturbation

 After suppression we have a very low percentage of individuals violating 3k-anonymity and none violating 2k-anonymity, therefore we decided not to apply any perturbation to the data to keep more utility.
 We believe that it is still hard to unequivocally identify voters with the help of our anonymized data.
-Had any perturbation been performed, this further had to be clearly stated to the end-user of the data, as relationships between variables wouldn't be kept.
+Had any perturbation been performed, this would further have to be clearly stated to the end-user of the data, as relationships between variables wouldn't be kept.

 <img src="risk_dist.png" alt="Screenshot 2020-11-10 at 10.15.13" style="zoom:40%;" />

-After the above steps, no record has a reidentification risk above 0.33, with more than 90% less than 0.1.
-Though the risk is heavily reduced, many keys share the same value for the sensible variable (that is, voted for the same party).
+After the above steps, no record has a reidentification risk above 0.33, with more than 90% being less than 0.1.
+Though the risk is heavily reduced, many keys share the same value for the sensitive variable (they voted for the same party).
 In fact, 78 records violate 2-diversity for *party*.
 This can be hard to mitigate, as people of the same demographics also tend to vote the same.

 ### Assessing Utility